Booking Delta Airlines Pet Travel

 Booking U.S. Domestic vs. International Pet Travel

-Domestic pet travel within the United States requires that your pet have a travel kennel and a health certificate within 10 days of travel at the very least.
-However, it is always a good idea to check your specific destination state's requirements to ensure there will be no issues when your pet arrives.
+Domestic pet travel within the United States requires that your pet have a travel kennel and a health certificate within 10 days of travel, at the very least.
+However, checking your specific destination state's requirements is always a good idea to ensure no issues when your pet arrives.

-If your pet will be traveling internationally with Delta Cargo, you will be required to work with an IPATA (International Pet and Animal Transportation Association) member, like PetRelocation.
-Regardless, it's important to be aware of the import requirements involved with moving a pet internationally.
+If your pet travels internationally with Delta Cargo, you must work with an IPATA (International Pet and Animal Transportation Association) member, like PetRelocation.
+Regardless, it's important to know the import requirements of moving a pet internationally.
 Let us know if you need help booking your pet's international travel.

 Pets as Carry On

-Your pet can travel with you in-cabin for a one-way fee, ranging from $75 USD to $200 USD/CAD/EUR depending upon your destination, that will be charged at check-in.
+Your pet can travel with you in-cabin for a one-way fee, ranging from $75 USD to USD 200/CAD/EUR depending upon your destination, that will be charged at check-in.

 The following restrictions apply:

-- Your pet must be small enough to fit comfortably in a kennel under the seat directly in front of you.
-Maximum carry-on kennel dimensions are determined by your flight.
+- Your pet must be small enough to fit comfortably in a kennel under the seat directly before you.
+Your flight determines maximum carry-on kennel dimensions.
 You must contact Delta Reservations to determine the appropriate kennel size.

 - Your pet must be at least 10 weeks old for domestic travel in the US, 16 weeks old if traveling internationally to the US, or 15 weeks old for travel in the EU.